Exploring Zion National Park

 The main entrance to Zion National Park is in Springdale, Utah.
 Right next to the entrance is a parking lot (free), the main Zion Visitor Center, a gift store, and the Zion Canyon Wilderness Desk (where permits are picked up).
 If the parking lot is full, there are backup lots in nearby Springdale, but these secondary lots will not be free.

-In addition to parking and stopping at the Visitor Center and Gift Store, there are two hikes worthy of a shout-out that do not require use of the Zion shuttle system.
+In addition to parking and stopping at the Visitor Center and Gift Store, there are two hikes worthy of shout-outs that do not require use of the Zion shuttle system.
 These trails take off directly from the Visitor Center parking lot.
+They are great hikes to do towards the end of the day, when you aren’t going to want to rely on squeezing into a packed shuttle bus to get back to your car.

 5 - Watchman Overlook